apache/apex-site/src/md/verification.md

 For verification of Apex build, check backward compatibility with respect to Malhar.
 Locally update *apex.core.version* in Malhar to point to *to-be released* version of apex-core and recompile Malhar.

-Launch few demos to make sure everything is working fine using *apex* utitlity.
+Launch few demos to make sure everything is working fine using *apex* utility.
 The apex script is present at <apex-core-folder>/engine/src/main/scripts/apex .
 If apex-core is being verified, then simply use engine/src/main/scripts/apex to launch the script.
 Otherwise, prefix it with apex-core folder path.

 ```bash
 engine/src/main/scripts/apex